 Hip Dysplasia: OFA or PennHIP Evaluation.
 Yearly Eye Exam by a boarded ACVO veterinary ophthalmologist.

-Health Elective (at least one of the following three tests required for CHIC number):

-OFA Thyroid Evaluation from an OFA approved laboratory.
+Health Elective (at least one of the following three tests is required for CHIC number): OFA Thyroid Evaluation from an OFA approved laboratory.
 OFA Sebaceous Adenitis (SA) Evaluation by an OFA approved dermatopathologist.
 Heart Evaluation by an ACVIM boarded veterinary cardiologist.

+The PCA Foundation recommends all three electives for Standard Poodles and also strongly recommends the following DNA tests from an OFA listed lab to easily avoid breeding two mutation carriers to each other and producing affected puppies: DNA Test for Neonatal Encephalopathy with Seizures (NEwS) and DNA Test for vonWillebrand's Disease (vWD).